-- A volunteer will be assigned to walk line with a clipboard of names/bibs to ask if anyone needs their bib# before they get to the front of the line - The bib charts that include a QR code in addition to the person's name/bib# will also be accessible in the immediate packet pick up area - A volunteer runner will be assigned to take participant changes to the timer as directed by the Area Lead - Volunteers manning the bibs: - o Ask participants for their bib number - o Retrieve bib from bin.
-If there is a waiver attached, have the participant complete the form. - o Ask the participant to review the info on the bib sticker to verify all is correct. - If there are any changes that affect their race placement (age, gender, lap) then this must be recorded on the clipboard form and brought by the identified runner to TIMER ASAP - Check off the name on the clipboard sheet and verify that the waiver has been signed or mark on the sheet that you have obtained the signed waiver on-site and place that waiver hard copy under the clipboard tab that says 'Waivers' - Request the race kit bag with the appropriate shirt size (as indicated on the bib sticker) from volunteers manning the supply.
+- Tents and tables will have already been set-up by the Saturday volunteers - Place all signage identifying area as Packet Pick-up and the bib charts around your area - Wipe condensation off tables and place tablecloths on the tables, making sure nothing is hanging out from underneath tables that could be hazardous to people walking by - Hang signs of the Bib number ranges on the tent canopy over each row.
+This is to identify which line runners should be in (there are usually 5 rows total but will depend on participant number) - Place one of the prepped clipboards with participant info next to each bib bin - Put bowls of safety pins and hand sanitizer on table for easy access to runners - T-shirts boxes should be arranged by size behind the tables leaving enough room for volunteers to walk around - During the event: - A volunteer will be assigned to walk line with a clipboard of names/bibs to ask if anyone needs their bib# before they get to the front of the line - The bib charts that include a QR code in addition to the person's name/bib# will also be accessible in the immediate packet pick up area - A volunteer runner will be assigned to take participant changes to the timer as directed by the Area Lead - Volunteers manning the bibs: - Ask participants for their bib number - Retrieve bib from bin.
+If there is a waiver attached, have the participant complete the form. - Ask the participant to review the info on the bib sticker to verify all is correct. - If there are any changes that affect their race placement (age, gender, lap) then this must be recorded on the clipboard form and brought by the identified runner to Timer ASAP by the designated volunteer runner - Check off the name on the clipboard sheet and verify that the waiver has been signed or mark on the sheet that you have obtained the signed waiver on-site and place that waiver hard copy under the clipboard tab that says 'Waivers' - Request the race kit bag with the appropriate shirt size (as indicated on the bib sticker) from volunteers manning the supply.
 Note: We cannot provide a different size shirt from the one requested on the registration.
-If a participant wants to see if there are leftover shirts to swap out it cannot be done until the week after the race when participants who could not make the race have had the opportunity to obtain their paid for race kit. - o No changes can be made regarding T-shirt size, breakfast option, or lap choice - If a participant says they signed up for a lap that is not reflective on the bib sticker, then ask them to step aside and pull up their registration online to verify.
+If a participant wants to see if there are leftover shirts to swap out it cannot be done until the week after the race when participants who could not make the race have had the opportunity to obtain their paid-for race kit. - No changes can be made regarding T-shirt size or lap choice - If a participant says they signed up for a lap that is not reflective on the bib sticker, then ask them to step aside and pull up their registration online to verify.
 If the laps do not match, then have the designated volunteer runner take the participant to the Timer ASAP - Show them the 1628 or 3256 sticker (depending on the race they signed up for) and alert them you are placing it in the bag with their t-shirt and event guide.